 Our breeding program allows us to increase our pool of purpose-bred Service Dogs.
 Early socialization exposes the puppies to different surfaces, people, sounds and objects.
 Progressive socialization continues throughout the pup’s training to make sure that when they are matched with a client, they are experienced and confident.

-Shelter and Rescue Dogs: Almost all of the dogs that NEADS trains to be Hearing Dogs are acquired from animal shelters and rescue groups throughout New England.
+Shelter and Rescue Dogs: Some of the dogs that NEADS trains to be Hearing Dogs are acquired from animal shelters and rescue groups throughout New England.
 NEADS specifically seeks high-energy dogs who are alert, attentive and engaged.
 Many dogs with these qualities end up in shelters because people lose patience with them.
-However, NEADS recognizes that these dogs may simply need a way to channel their exuberance productively.
-NEADS trainers routinely visit area shelters to find dogs that are not only alert to noises, but also have a keen ability to localize sounds.
-NEADS is pleased to have relationships with so many wonderful animal shelters and rescue groups.

 At NEADS, the health and well-being of our dogs is crucial.
 From the moment they arrive on campus, our dogs have consistent health monitoring that continues throughout their training.
 This includes routine exams and care, orthopedic screenings, and vaccinations.
 NEADS partners with over three dozen veterinary practices and has five veterinary clinics within prison facilities to provide care for the dogs in training.
 NEADS understands how important maintaining a proper weight is to a healthy dog, we encourage our clients to follow best practices of a controlled diet and regular exercise.